Kenstar Kharshong

 Kenstar Kharshong (born 3 May 1999) is an Indian professional footballer who plays as a defender for I-League club Shillong Lajong.

 Career

 Youth and early career

 Kharshong is a product of Shillong Lajong Academy and was promoted to their senior team in 2017.
-He totally made 19 appearances for the club during his debut season in the 2017–18 I-League.
+He made 19 appearances in total for the club during his debut season in the 2017–18 I-League.
 In the following 2018-19 season, he made 11 appearances for the club.

 Kerala Blasters

 He was loaned to Kerala Blasters in 2019.
 He made 3 appearances for their reserves side in the I-League 2nd Division.

-On 2020, he was offered a contract into the senior team of the club and finally signed a multi-year deal with the club on an undisclosed transfer fee.
+In 2020, he was offered a contract into the senior team of the club and finally signed a multi-year deal with the club on an undisclosed transfer fee.